 The rescue teams, which include the state disaster response force, police and engineers, worked overnight on Thursday, using a drilling machine to penetrate about 21 metres of debris, Devendra Singh Patwal, a disaster management officer, told The National.

 Authorities on Wednesday flew the US-made “horizontal dry drilling equipment with auger” from New Delhi to the site of the collapse, after the initial drilling machine broke down after hitting a boulder.

-The accident took place early morning on Sunday when a group of workers was heading out of the tunnel and others about to start their shift were going in.
+The collapse happened early on Sunday as a group of workers was leaving the tunnels and others were heading inside to begin their shifts.

-Initial reports said the collapse was caused by a landslide but an investigation is under way.
+Initial reports suggested the collapse was caused by a landslide, but an investigation is under way.